-Attention Deficit Hyperactivity Disorder, known as ADHD, is a brain type that affects between 15-20 million American adults, adolescents and children.
-It is hard to know exactly how many have this rapid fire thinking pattern called ADHD because many go undiagnosed or are misdiagnosed.
+Attention Deficit Hyperactivity Disorder, known as ADHD, is a brain type that affects between 15-20 million American adults, adolescents, and children.
+It is hard to know exactly how many have this rapid fire-thinking pattern called ADHD.
+Many go undiagnosed or are misdiagnosed.
 ADHD symptoms can vary as can treatment.

-If you think ADD and ADHD is something that only affects children, guess again.
-ADD and ADHD children grow up to become ADD/ADHD adults.
+If you think ADHD is something that only affects children, guess again.
+ADHD children grow up to become ADHD adults.
 Without the skills to effectively manage their behavior, they will have difficulty achieving meaningful lives.

-- Males are almost three times more likely to be diagnosed with ADHD than females.
+- Males are almost three times more likely to have ADHD than females.

 - During their lifetimes, 12.9 percent of men will be diagnosed with the attention disorder.
-Just 4.9 percent of women will be diagnosed.
+Just 4.9 percent of women will be.

-- The prevalence of ADHD is difficult to estimate because many people will go undiagnosed and suffer alone.
-Symptoms can go unrecognized for years.
-Because of this it’s hard to know true numbers.
-The assumption is that eight to nine million American adults have ADHD or ADD.
+- The prevalence of ADHD is difficult to estimate because many people go undiagnosed and suffer alone.
+ADHD symptoms can go unrecognized for years.
+Because of this, it’s hard to know true numbers.
+The assumption is that eight to nine million American adults have ADHD.

-The primary symptoms of ADHD are inattention, impulsiveness, emotionality and sometimes hyperactivity.
-However, the diagnosis of ADHD is not based on the presence of these symptoms alone.
+The primary symptoms of ADHD are inattention, impulsiveness, emotionality, and sometimes hyperactivity.
+However, the diagnosis of ADHD does not correlate only the presence of these symptoms.

 People with these primary ADHD symptoms often find it challenging to: